privacyidea/privacyidea/doc/configuration/tokens/u2f.rst

 .. note:: As the key pair is only generated virtually, you can register one physical device for several users.

+For configuring privacyIDEA for the use of U2F token, please see :ref:`u2f_otp_token`.

 For further details and for information how to add this to your application you can see the code documentation at :ref:`code_u2f_token`.